ktravula – a travelogue!

 Culled from When Will Jesus Bring the Pork Chops, New York Times Bestseller by George Carlin.

 NOTE: Those familiar with the original text will notice that I have changed the last line, the words from Mary, for effect.
-You may head here where I got the online text from to see the original text and decide which you prefer.
-I have thought long and hard before deciding on this as the ktravula post of the day.
-By some luck, somebody somewhere might find it funny without wishing brimstone on my head.
-Have a Merry Christmas.
+You may head here to see the original text and decide which you prefer.

 (Photo taken at the Nativity play by children at the Episcopalian Church at Edwardsville on Sunday)